This post is to discuss the Microsoft Planning and Assessment (MAP) toolkit, which is a nice little tool with a few extremely useful features.

-Recently, I had a project to plan the consolidation of a large number of SQL Server instances.
+Recently, I had a project that required to plan the consolidation of a large number of SQL Server instances.
 This required me to know, among other things:

 - What did each server’s hardware and OS look like?